CodingWithJoseph/ProblemFinder_AI/README.md

 - [x] Collect Reddit posts using broad search queries
 - [X] Label 300 posts to train a machine learning model
 - [ ] Build and test a problem-detection model
-- [ ] Create a basic Streamlit UI to display detected problems

 ## Setup Instructions